Translated by Hilary Keyes

 Written by MATCHA

-Dashi or soup stock, are the simmered juices of various ingredients in water and is the flavor foundation of nearly all Japanese dishes.
-Japanese dashi is where the umami (*1) of the food is located, and where its constituent fragrances begin to dissolve; one of its main characteristics is that prevents an excess of flavor or any unpleasant flavors of a dish from coming out of the foods when prepared correctly.
+Dashi a type of soup stock, or flavoring made up of savory, umami* tastes from katsuo (bonito), konbu (kelp), and other ingredients, and is the foundation of nearly all Japanese dishes.
+Japanese dashi is where the concentration of the food is located, and where its constituent fragrances begin to dissolve.
+Dashi also prevents an excess of flavor or any unpleasant flavors of a dish from coming out of the foods when prepared correctly.
+Tsuyu is another central ingredient in Japanese dishes, made by adding soy sauce, mirin rice wine, and other ingredients to dashi.
+Tsuyu is used often as a dipping sauce for everything from tempura to udon, to soba noodles.

-Kombu dashi has glutamic acidity (similar to the flavor of glutamates) to it and is made from dried kombu that is slowly soaked in gently heated water for several hours.
+Kombu dashi has glutamic acidity (similar to the flavor of glutamates) in it and is made from dried kombu that is slowly soaked in gently heated water for several hours.

-There are many dishes in Japanese cuisine that use both kombu dashi and katsuobushi dashi, which when combined are known as "awasedashi", and which provide the two fundamental savory flavors - leading to simmered dishes and soups that are incredibly flavorful.
+As mentioned earlier, Japanese cuisine usually uses both kombu dashi and katsuobushi dashi (when combined, this stock is referred to as "awasedashi").
+Dashi provides the two fundamental savory flavors, leading to simmered dishes and soups that are incredibly flavorful.

-Using dashi as a base and adding soy sauce, mirin, rice wine, sugar and/or other ingredients creates the Japanese dipping sauce tsuyu.
+Using dashi as a base, tsuyu is created by adding soy sauce, mirin, rice wine, sugar, and other ingredients.
 There are infinite numbers of combinations that lead to numerous different flavors and cooking techniques even within Japanese cooking.

 The majority of Japanese noodle dishes, such as udon, soba, and somen, are made using mentsuyu (noodle tsuyu), while hot pot dishes require nabe tsuyu (pot tsuyu).
 If only dashi were used in these dishes, the savory taste of the foods would be lost.
 When dashi is mixed with other ingredients to create tsuyu, the color becomes darker and the flavor deepens.

-Until not too long ago, both dashi and tsuyu were completely homemade, but now powdered and liquid dashi can also be bought in stores.
+Until not too long ago, both dashi and tsuyu were typically homemade in Japan.
+Now, however, powdered and liquid dashi can also be bought in supermarkets and convenience stores around the country.
 It is up to cook to decide which they prefer to use.
-But if you happen to find a flavor that really appeals to your senses, it might be a good idea to pick some up as a souvenir.